hej6853/Managing_Employee_Attrition-Rate/README.md

 Starbucks has a relatively high turnover rate of 65 percent for full-time partners.
 It costs as much as 33% of a worker's annual salary to replace.
 If we assume this statistic holds true for Starbucks, employee turnover could be costing them approcimately $2 billion per year and reduce this by just 0.1%, it could mean saving of $ 2 million per year.

 # Data Preprocessing
 The dataset I received was a time-series format.
 Time series analysis suffers from a number of weaknesses, including problems with generalization from a single study, difficulty in obtaining appropriate measures, and problems with accurately identifying the correct model to represent the data.
 Therefore, I transformed this dataset to independent of the observations format data frame.
+Therefore, I created an independent observations data frame with Python--Pandas that is transformable from time-series data including over 100M + rows through ETL process and extracted the 6,100 talented employees’ data.

 ![image](https://user-images.githubusercontent.com/79428102/124820960-f8bdc300-df22-11eb-958a-f62aa154bac3.png)